fenago/machine-learning/lab_guides/lab_1.md

 **Rule 1**: 4 out of every 10 emails that Bob sends us are spam.
 This rule will be our model.
 Note, this rule does not need to be true.
 It could be outrageously wrong.
 But given our data, it is the best that we can come up to, so we’ll live with it.
-Later in this book, we learn how to evaluate models and improve them when needed.
+Later in this course, we learn how to evaluate models and improve them when needed.
 But for now, we can live with this.
 Now that we have our rule, we can use it to predict if the email is spam or not.
 If 40 out of 10 of the emails that Bob sends us are spam, then we can assume that this new email is